Introduction- Guaranteed Issue Rights

 Insurance companies can only offer “standardized” plans, known in most states as plans A–D, F–G, and K–N. All plans provide the same fundamental coverage, but some plans, like Plan G and N, are more popular because they offer more coverage for Medicare-approved expenses.

 The majority pay all or part of the Part A deductible.
-A few cover some foreign emergency travel, and some are high-deductible plans with the same coverage but a lower premium and deductible of $2700.
+A few cover some foreign emergency travel, and some are high-deductible plans with the same coverage but a lower premium and deductible.
 A deductible is an amount you pay before your insurance starts paying claims.
 For example, you would pay your medical providers until your deductible is satisfied, and then your secondary insurance would start covering the leftover amount that Medicare, as your primary, has been paying your medical provider.

 Through a federal waiver, Massachusetts, Minnesota, and Wisconsin each have their own name for these standardized Medigap plans, but they are basically the same coverage just under a different name.
 Here’s a glance at what these Medigap plans cover.